rust-lang/rfcs/text/0000-linear-type.md

 # Acknowledgments

-I'd like to thank the commentors on internals.rust-lang.org for their patience in helping me understand and work through some of the corner cases in this design.
+I'd like to thank the commentors on internals.rust-lang.org for their patience in helping me identify and work through some of the corner cases in this design, and for helping me understand more of the Rust philosophy.
 In particular, I'd like to thank @eddyb for his design of the basic linear types mechanism, and @glaebhoerl for his help in understanding `&move` pointers.